ad-shekhar/ai_image_generator/README.md

 # ai_image_generator
-this webpage will return back you some random images based on your serach
+this webpage will return back you some random images based on your serach you can have a look here : https://ad-shekhar.github.io/ai_image_generator/
 # AI Image Generator Website

 ## Overview